Leadrrship

 How the Being Energy and Grief are connected?

 In times of grief, the main question we ask ourselves is: "Who am I going to be without that person?
 Who am I going to be in this new situatio?."
-The special need we have to redefine who we are in the new situation brings to the surface many emotions, thoughts, beliefs, aspirations, and fears that together impact the being energy, which grows bigger and bigger, while the doing energy becomes smaller with no energy to move or act.
-Even when we try to move to action, it feels like we are pushing the gas pedal when the brake is pressed.
+The special need we have to redefine who we are in the new situation brings to the surface many emotions, thoughts, beliefs, aspirations, and fears that together impact the being energy, which grows bigger and bigger.
+In contrast, the doing energy becomes smaller with no energy to move or act.
+Even when we try to move to action, it feels like we push the gas pedal when the brake is pressed.

 This is why grief can show up in any experience of life/work transition, not only in challenging moments like divorce or becoming empty nesters but also in positive and exciting situations.
 For example, when someone has a new baby, they need to redefine who they are in this new role in their life; the role of a parent who is responsible for another one's life and needs– they need to redefine what it would look like for them to be a parent.